quarkslab/irma/install/install_linux.rst

 ==============================

 This is an optional way of distributing irma package on local machines.
-There's a lot of custome pypi server, we used `simplepipy`_.
+There's a lot of custome pypi server, we used simplepipy.

 .. code-block:: bash